gohugoio/hugo/content/en/news/0.84.0-relnotes/index.md

 ## New erroridf template func

-Sometime, especially when creating themes, it is useful to be able to let the user decide if an error situation is critical enough to fail the build.
+Sometimes, especially when creating themes, it is useful to be able to let the user decide if an error situation is critical enough to fail the build.
 The new `erroridf` produces `ERROR` log statements that can be toggled off:

 ```html
 {{ erroridf "some-custom-id" "Some error message." }}